waywardgeek/cardstream/README.md

 ![My daughter's cat Slinky.](images/slinky.jpg)

+## Deriving multiple decks from one.

+The probability of a mistake increases with the cards generated from a deck state.
+It may make sense to reset the deck state between messages, and to send a prefix specifying how the deck was permuted.

+For example, you could find two random cards and put them on the top of the top of the deck, and transmit those two cards as a prefix.
+Before using the deck, you could randomize it with 26 card generation operations.

 ## Examples

 Make sure you agree with the following before and after states when using this